isap-lwc/isap-hardware-package/README.md

 - LWC candidate: ISAP
 - LWC Hardware API version: 1.2.0

-[ISAP](https://isap.iaik.tugraz.at) is a family of lightweight authenticated encryption algorithms designed with a focus on robustness against implementation attacks and reached the final round of the NIST Standardization Process for [Lightweight Cryptography](https://csrc.nist.gov/Projects/lightweight-cryptography/finalists) (2019-2013).
-ISAP is of particular interest for applications like firmware updates where robustness against power analysis and fault attacks is crucial while code size and a small footprint in hardware matters.
-ISAP's original version was published at FSE 2017.
+[ISAP](https://isap.iaik.tugraz.at) is a family of lightweight authenticated encryption algorithms designed with a focus on **robustness against implementation attacks** and reached the final round of the [NIST Standardization Process for Lightweight Cryptography](https://csrc.nist.gov/Projects/lightweight-cryptography/finalists) (2019-2023).
+ISAP is of particular interest for applications like firmware updates where **robustness against power analysis and fault attacks** is crucial while code size and a small footprint in hardware matters.
+ISAP's original version was published at [FSE 2017](https://tosc.iacr.org/index.php/ToSC/article/view/585).

 ## Available Variants